 A CPA designation states that you have more than one technical accounting focus, and that you can think beyond the numbers to attain the next level in business and leadership.
 There are many great reasons to become a CPA, including:

 - Better salary – CPAs command better salaries than regular or unlicensed accountants.
-You even earn more if work as an independent CPA because you can charge more for the additional services you offer.
+You even earn more if you work as an independent CPA because you can charge more for the additional services you offer.